tardate/LittleArduinoProjects/Electronics101/Comparator741/README.md

 with the inverting reference voltage set to Vcc/2 (2.5V) with a simple voltage divider.

-Since the Arduino's [analogWrite](http://arduino.cc/en/Reference/analogWrite) is actually a PWM signal, it is necessary to peform a PWM-to-analogue conversion, otherwise the 741 would simply oscillate according to the PWM signal.
+Since the Arduino's [analogWrite](http://arduino.cc/en/Reference/analogWrite) is actually a PWM signal, it is necessary to perform a PWM-to-analogue conversion, otherwise the 741 would simply oscillate according to the PWM signal.

 The circuit uses a simple [RC low-pass filter](http://en.wikipedia.org/wiki/Low-pass_filter) to perform the conversion.
 This introduces a time constant to the non-inverting voltage that inhibits instantaneous change.